osg-htc/user-documentation/documentation/overview/account_setup/ap7-access.md

       <img src="../../../assets/ap7-images/ssh-key-list.png" class= "img-fluid"/>

-You can now log in to Access Point, ap7.ospool.osg-htc.org from the terminal, using `ssh username@ap7.ospool.osg-htc.org`.
+You can now log in to `ap40.uw.osg-htc.org` from the terminal, using `ssh username@ap40.uw.osg-htc.org`.
 When you log in, instead of being prompted with a web link, you should either authenticate automatically or be asked for your ssh key passphrase to complete logging in.

 ## Get Help